Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 2.0.2 =
+* Update compatability notice.
+* Check that new debug and analytics values are set properly.

 = 2.0.1 =
 * Load css conditionally - only on pages with the job board shortcode. (props - bsteinlo)